Equivariant $K$-theory, affine Grassmannian and perfection

 \begin{question} Let $G = \GL_n$ over $k=\F_p$.
 Take $X \in \Sch^G_k$.
 The stacks $\eX = G \backslash X$ are usually not flawless.
 For example, taking $X = \pt$, the classifying stack $BG = G \backslash \pt$ is not flawless: its structure sheaf is perfect but not compact.
 Is the comparison map \eqref{equation: comparison map for HH} still an isomorphism?

 To the best of our knowledge, this is an open question.
-The standard approach to such comparison is built on flawlessness, which does not appear as the optimal assumption.
+The standard approach to such comparison is built on flawlessness, which does not appear to be the optimal assumption.
 See also \cite[Remark 2.2.21]{Chen20} for similar questions in characteristic zero. \end{question}